Home Prints for Sale Biography Gallery Gallery Affiliation Contact Guest Book

 Eight Sided Beauty II [For Terry]

 "This stately, octagonal barn is located about 55 miles from where we live.
 It was built in 1882 and has an impressive interior.
 From the main floor to the cupola on is about forty feet.
 It was owned by a friend of mine (Terry) who died from covid on February 3, 2022.
 He was excited about my doing the painting but he never lived long enough to see it to its completion.
-Over the past forty years I have painted the barn at least twenty times and this is the very last time I will paint it.
+Over the past forty years I have painted the barn at least twenty times.
 Back in the early 80s it was surrounded by many small buildings and it reminded me back then of a mother hen surrounded by her chicks.
 It is no longer an active farm and is overgrown yet still is an amazing structure".

 Daniel K. Tennant